CJOlsen/perfect-meal-win/README.txt

 License: None

 This port (windows) is under temporary copyright.
 The GNU/Linux branch is under the GPLv3.
-This version also contains less files, only what it needs to run - the GNU/Linunx branch is where development occurs.
+This version also contains fewer files, only what it needs to run - the GNU/Linunx branch is where development occurs.